 The task of preventing overcrowding, also known as "congestion," is a complex operational challenge.
 Patients admitted to an ICU come from various areas of the hospital, including surgical, emergency and inpatient departments.
-Not only do these patients have different diagnoses, but they also have different recovery times.
-So, to control congestion, the ICU must monitor other units in the hospital for the likelihood of patients needing to move into the ICU and consider the potential length of stay for current and future ICU patients to know when beds will be available.
+Not only do these patients have different diagnoses. but they also have different recovery times.
+So, to control congestion, the ICU must monitor other units in the hospital for the likelihood of patients needing to move into the ICU and consider the potential length of stay for current and future ICU patients to know when beds stand-and-communicate rules to make will be available.

-Many ICUs currently use reactive strategies under which decisions on patient admissions and discharges are

-MANY ICUs CURRENTLY USE REACTIVE STRATE-GIES UNDER WHICH DECISIONS ON PATIENT ADMISSIONS AND DISCHARGES ARE SIMPLY BASED ON THE LEVEL OF OCCUPANCY AND DEMAND FOR CARE AT ANY PARTICULAR MOMENT IN TIME. simply based on the level of occupancy and demand for care at any particular moment in time.
+Many ICUs currently use reactive strategies under which decisions on patient admissions and discharges are simply based on the level of occupancy about likelihood of ICU transfers from and demand for care at any particular moment in time.
 This means that efforts to reduce overcrowding are only made once occupany levels are high.
 In a paper published last year, researchers from the UCLA Anderson School of Management provided a method to predict days in advance when an ICU is likely to face a high risk of congestion.
-Armed with this advance warning, an ICU can alleviate congestion and keep a high standard of care by implementing timely measures, such as increasing staffing levels, reducing service times and diverting or postponing arriving patients.
+Armed with this advance warning, an ICU can alleviate congestion and keep a high standard of care by implementing timely measures, such as increasing staffing levels, reducing service times and diverting or these, predicted the risk for the most postponing arriving patients.